WCUSTC/CCPE/README.md

 ```
 - **SKLFS-WildFire**

 We don't provide the training set of SKLFS-WildFire.
-You can [download]() the testing set of SKLFS-WildFire for evaluation.
+You can [download](https://pan.ustc.edu.cn/share/index/863fffe6738a4749b219?p=1) key：OFfV,the testing set of SKLFS-WildFire for evaluation.
 ```
 SKLFS-WildFire
 ├── train